Pmunoz200/wellbeing_app/README.md

 4. **Configure Firebase**:

    Set up Firebase for both the client and server following the detailed steps in each README.

+## 🚀 App Features <a name = "app_features"></a>

+### **Multi-Modal Logging**
+- Users can log data through video, audio, and text inputs, leveraging Gemini's advanced multi-modal capabilities.
+This feature simplifies the process of tracking food intake and exercise activities, reducing manual input errors and saving time.

+### **Personalized Suggestions**
+- The app offers customized recommendations tailored to individual goals and preferences.
+Whether it’s suggesting a 400-calorie dinner to meet daily nutritional targets or recommending a workout routine to align with fitness goals, the app delivers precise and actionable insights.

+### **Minimal Input**
+- The user interface is designed for simplicity, making health management intuitive and stress-free.
+The app minimizes the need for complex manual inputs, ensuring that users can focus on their wellbeing rather than data entry.

+### **All-in-One Solution**
+- Vitalis integrates food, exercise, and other wellbeing features into a single platform.
+This all-in-one solution ensures that users have everything they need for comprehensive health management without the need for multiple separate applications.

+### **Enhanced Accuracy**
+- By harnessing the power of Gemini, the app ensures more accurate data logging for both food and exercise activities.
+This feature is particularly beneficial for users who struggle with estimating portion sizes or exercise intensity.

+### **Future Focus Areas**
+- The app will expand to include habit tracking, meditation, and sleep management features, further enhancing its holistic approach to health and wellness.

 ## 🤝 Contributing <a name = "contributing"></a>